 There are a couple of details that WhatsApp regulates.
 For example, your templates can't end in a variable (but they can end with a variable and a period).
 Another is that you can't have consecutive variables, for example, "Hello {{1}}{{2}}."

-If your template is too broad, it's likely to be rejected, as WhatsApp is not able to determine what it's being used for.
+If your template is too broad, it's likely to be rejected because WhatsApp cannot determine how it's being used.
 These are templates like "Hello {{1}}."
 In this case, you just need to add a little more detail so WhatsApp understands what the template is designed for.

 -